March 27, 1995: The first official Macintosh clone launches, as Radius releases its high-end System 100 Mac.

 This began a period during which Cupertino would hemorrhage boatloads of cash.

 Radius, meanwhile, also stumbled, although the company scored a massive coup when it became the second third-party manufacturer to sign a deal licensing the Macintosh operating system.
-(Although it was the second to sign up, after Power Computing, Radius became the first to bring an actual Mac clone to market.)
+(Although it was the second to sign up, after Power Computing, Radius became the first to bring an actual Mac clone to market on this day in 1995.)

 As per the deal Radius signed, the clone-maker only paid Apple $50 per machine produced.
-Apple thought the clones would increase Mac market share.
+Apple thought the clones would increase the Mac’s market share.
 However, the strategy actually cost Cupertino money.
 It stopped people from buying Macs directly from Apple, without enlarging the size of the overall pie.

 Radius stopped making the System 100 computer in January 1996.
 The company then sold its Mac license to Taiwanese scanner manufacturer Umax Data Systems in May.
 The following year, when Steve Jobs returned to Apple and began to turn the company in the right direction, he pulled the plug on clone Macs.